jxc876/LoginApp/README.md

 ## REST Service

-The REST BackEnd is exposed at : `/api/notes`
+The REST BackEnd is exposed at : `/api`

+I secured part of the API, mainly: `/api/notes`.
+Viewing it requires sending an Authorization header with a valid access token.

     GET http://localhost:8080/LoginApp/api/notes
     Authorization : Bearer eyJhbGciOi...